amda-phd/be_coworking_api/README.md

 The project serves its own OpenAPI-compliant documentation on execution.
 The documentation can be accessed wia the following paths:

-- [http://localhost:8000/doc](http://localhost:8000/doc) for Swagger UI version.
+- [http://localhost:8000/docs](http://localhost:8000/docs) for Swagger UI version.
 - [http://localhost:8000/redoc](http://localhost:8000/redoc) for ReDoc version.

 Both UIs allow testing the endpoints locally.

+### Postman collection

+For easier exploration, we're also providing a Postman collection (can be easily spotted at the project's root folder) to help the exploration of the endpoints.
+Don't foget to provide `IP` and `PORT` environment variables when running the Postman collection, or modifying the `url` collection variable with the url of your local setup.
+Of course, the projects's deployment url (https://be-coworking-api.onrender.com) can be used for exploration.

 ## Features

 The project has been created to comply with the specs supplied by Baobab Soluciones.
 The complete list of endpoints it produces can be examined, along with a brief description of teach endpoint's functionalities and potential responses, by inspecting the OpenAPI documentation mentioned in the previous point.

-For easier exploration, we're also providing a Postman collection to help the exploration of the endpoints.
-Don't foget to provide `IP` and `PORT` environment variables when running the Postman collection, or modifying the `url` collection variable with the url of your local setup.

 ### Considerations